Skip to Main Content

 Grants will Help Seven Organizations Expand Programming and Improve Veteran Mental Health

-ANNAPOLIS, MD – Maryland Department of Veterans Affairs Secretary Tony Woods today announced that the department has awarded nearly $220,000 to programs in Maryland that serve veterans.
+ANNAPOLIS, MD – Maryland Department of Veterans & Military Families Secretary Tony Woods today announced that the department has awarded nearly $220,000 to programs in Maryland that serve veterans.
 The Maryland Veterans Service Animal Program made seven awards to service dog and equine therapy organizations to implement projects that improve veterans’ mental health.

-“Working in partnership with our state legislature and nonprofit organizations, the Maryland Veterans Service Animal Program is improving the behavioral health of our veterans,” said Maryland Department of Veterans Affairs Secretary Tony Woods.
+“Working in partnership with our state legislature and nonprofit organizations, the Maryland Veterans Service Animal Program is improving the behavioral health of our veterans,” said Maryland Department of Veterans & Military Families Secretary Tony Woods.
 “I am thankful to these seven organizations for their commitment to our veteran community and I look forward to seeing their success.”

-Established in 2017, the Maryland Veterans Service Animal Program is housed in the Maryland Department of Veterans Affairs Communications, Outreach, and Advocacy Program.
-The program provides grants to improve mental health and overall well-being for veterans living in Maryland or who are receiving care at a U.S. Department of Veterans Affairs or Department of Defense medical facility.
+Established in 2017, the Maryland Veterans Service Animal Program is housed in the Maryland Department of Veterans & Military Families Communications, Outreach, and Advocacy Program.
+The program provides grants to improve mental health and overall well-being for veterans living in Maryland or who are receiving care at a U.S. Department of Veterans & Military Families or Department of Defense medical facility.
 Since the program was created in 2017, it has awarded $180,000 in grants.

 “Caring for our veterans’ mental health is a critical aspect of their health care,” said Maryland Department of Health Secretary Dr. Laura Herrera Scott, who served in the U.S. Army Reserve.
 “These grant awards reflect our commitment to expanding behavioral health care statewide and leaving no one behind.”